-The True Needle branches meant they were also rather prickly so the gloves were actually a very practical addition!
-Now I’m not great and assembling things (flat pack furniture) so I was relieved to find that the tree came in just four parts and was incredibly simple to assemble.
+The True Needle branches meant they were also rather prickly so the gloves were actually a very practical addition.
+I was also relieved to find that the tree came in just four parts and was incredibly simple to assemble.
 Between the kids and I, we managed to put it up within the hour.

 As much as festive decor trends change every year and the cool frosted/Scandinavian look is very modern right now, I have a love affair for all things vintage and have never really strayed far from the classic reds, golds and greens when it comes to decorating our home and Christmas time.

 The colours are timeless and always remind me of Hollywood Christmas movies.
 Glass baubles are my big indulgence and I have a small handful of beautiful treasures that I’ve collected over the years.
 Sadly, most of them got destroyed when our youngest cat scaled the tree and it toppled over, shattering my beloved baubles.
 Yes, I genuinely cried as I swept up the pieces off the floor…